ThinkingBeyond/BeyondQuantum-2026/Arjun Gadi and Elizabeth Quah/README.md

 ### **Heatmap**

 ![Heatmap](qss_output%20%20Github/fig10_heatmap.png)
 The above plot shows a heatmap for the fidelity values obtained when the noise level is manipulated for the 4 noise channels.
 Bit-flip noise shows the sharpest degradation, and collapses at p ≈ 0.25.
-With depolarising noise fidelity drops below F=0.5 at λ ≈ 0.30.
+With depolarising noise, fidelity drops below F=0.5 at λ ≈ 0.30.
 Amplitude damping is most resilient.

 ---